Boss the housework with this annual cleaning calendar

 July: Tackle the outdoors

-At the peak of the warm weather, it’s finally time to work on the garden.
-Spruce up your outside space by tidying the garage, clearing any gutters and drains, and adding flowerbeds to the garden.
+Create an alfresco entertaining space fit for casual drop-ins and summer parties.
+Tidy the garage, clear any gutters and drains, add flowerbeds to the garden and give your outdoor furniture the onceover.
 This will all make a big difference to the aesthetics and is even more important if you’re planning barbecues and garden parties.

-Now that the kids are back to school and the mayhem of summer entertaining is over, it’s time to do an autumn deep clean before the winter hits.
+Now that the kids are back to school and the mayhem of summer entertaining is over, it’s time to do an autumn cleanse and detox.
 Make sure your kitchen is thoroughly cleaned, and if you have a porch area for coats and shoes, use this time to organise this and get it smelling fresh.
 It’s also a good time to give your garden another dose of TLC before it goes into hibernation until next summer.

 The perfect time to deep clean your carpets, especially if you have pets and/or young children as hair and dirt will often get trodden deeper into the carpets.
-Make a point of doing this earlier in the month if you’re likely to decorate for Halloween as you’ll feel more in control when the messiness arrives.
-Keep cleaning materials handy on 31 October so that any face-paint marks, sticky sweets or other accidents can be dealt with quickly and effectively.
+Keep cleaning materials handy on 31 October so that any face-paint marks, sticky sweets or other accidents from Halloween parties can be dealt with quickly and effectively.

-December is always a crazy time of year, and as a result feels like the shortest month!
-So, rather than give yourself a long list of jobs you’ll never achieve, prioritise the main ones!
+December is always a crazy time of year with all the Christmas fun and frolics.
+So, rather than give yourself a long list of jobs you’ll never achieve, prioritise the main ones.
 Kitchen surfaces need a regular going over, and it’s a good idea to deep clean the fridge-freezer, washing machine, dishwasher and oven ready for hosting duties.